openSUSE/health-checker/README.md

 process.
 All services, which should be checked, needs to be listed in the 'After' section.

-The `healt-checker` script will call several plugins.
+The `health-checker` script will call several plugins.
 Every plugin is responsible to check a special service or condition.
 For this, the plugin is called with the option *check*.
 If this fails, the plugin will exit with the return value `1`, else `0`.